barnlaten/barnlaten.github.io/clean2/helg_sjuk_en.md

 [$] Do not forget to remove the mops and cloths from the dryer, fold and place them in the cabinets.

 [$] Make sure you turn on the alarm system before leaving!

+## Info

+### In case of an outbreak of stomach disease
+- To see the cleaning routines that apply to during a outbreak of stomach illness, select "Stomach flu" at the top of this page.
+- In the event of an outbreak of stomach illness, the staff will put up a note on the cleaning schedule with the text <b> Virkon </b>.
+- If there is mixed Virkon, use it.
+Check that the date does not exceed 5 days.
+- If the solution is too old or out of stock mix new solution.
+Instructions and materials are in the cupboard to the left of the door between the changing room and the playroom.

+### Tips and tricks
+- Always hang the mops and cloths on the rim of the laundry basket.
+- Don't put the chairs standing on the tables, put them up-side-down or hang them on the side of the table.
+- Don't forget to put down all the latches, including the door out to the yard.
+- Don't use to much water when mopping.
+Too much water on the floor make bacteria grow and can damage the floor.
+- Don't use any cleaning Chemicals on the floor, not even "såpa".
+Use water on "stubborn" smudges.

+### Other information
+- The responsibility for cleaning lies with the "Miljögruppen".
+The environmental group can be reached by emailing miljo@barnlaten.se
+- Always email "Miljögruppen" if there is something you discover that is missing when you clean or if you take the last of something / open the last bottle, etc.
+- Always check that the vacuum cleaner bag is not full, notify "Miljögruppen" if you open the last box with vacuum cleaner bags.
+- Detergent is in the cupboard to the left of the door between the changing room and the playroom.
+- Everyday cleaning takes about 1 hour and weekend cleaning about 1.5 hours once you have gotten into the habit.
+- Last but not least ...
+Use common sense and remember that we clean so that our children and staff have a good environment around them and to minimize the spread of infection.
+- Cleaning responsibility lies with the Cleaning Manager (Anton Willeson Nordlund).
+The Cleaning Manager can be reached by sending an email to stadansvarig@barnlaten.se
+- Daily cleaning takes approximately 2 hours, and weekend cleaning takes about 2.5 hours.

+### The following is done by the staff every day
+- Sweeps under the tables and keeps order in the kitchen.
+- Throws away garbage, leftover food and diapers.
+- Cleans shelves and cabinets where toys and other materials are available.
+- Washes linen and towels.
+- Washes changing table and sink.
+- Check that toilet paper and soap are available.

+- Last update 2025-10-14